-The director of the upcoming James Bond film No Time To Die, Cary Joji Fukunaga, has revealed that discussions of who the next 007 will be have already taken place.
-These talks first happened when current Bond actor Daniel Craig spoke of his desire to leave the franchise, following the filming of Spectre back in 2015.
+The director of the most recent James Bond film No Time To Die, Cary Joji Fukunaga, has revealed that discussions of who the next 007 will be have already taken place.
+These talks first happened when latest Bond actor Daniel Craig spoke of his desire to leave the franchise, following the filming of Spectre back in 2015.

 “Two years ago I took Barbara [Broccoli, Bond producer] to my favourite Japanese restaurant in New York,” said Fukunaga, speaking to Total Film.
 “I tried to wine and dine her.
 At that point Daniel said he wasn’t doing another one, so we spit-balled all the potential new Bonds – that was exciting.”

 What else did they chat about?
 “I just told her what I loved about Bond, and what it meant to me growing up.
 And just that I’d be honoured if they’d consider me for the next one,” Fukunaga said.
 Clearly, it worked, as Fukunaga replaced original hire Danny Boyle as director.

 For context, Craig sustained an injury during the Spectre shoot, tearing the meniscus of his knee.
 “I thought I probably was physically not capable of doing another,” Craig told Total Film.
 “For me, it was very cut and dried that I wasn’t coming back.”